maawoo/TDC_thesis/source/03_methods.md

 \newpage
 ### Python Framework

 A variety of Python packages form the basic framework of ARDCube.
 They are utilized to manage the integrated software components and further extend their functionality by enabling the automation of specific workflows.
-To manage these Python packages, on the other hand, the package manager conda ([https://conda.io](https://conda.io), last access: 07 May 2021) is used.
+To manage these Python packages, on the other hand, the package manager Conda [@Conda] is used.
 It offers the possibility to create self-contained environments that can include a custom selection of Python packages.
 In addition, these environments can easily be shared and replicated by others, which yet again facilitates reproducibility.

 Based on the prospect of how ARDCube could be used in the future (e.g., a university department), two user groups were identified and hence all packages are managed in two separate conda environments: